 “I grew up surrounded by architecture and construction.
 I am the son of an old-school contractor who happened to love modern design.
 I spent my teenage summers working as a laborer at the construction company.
 Despite being so young, I earned union wages and enjoyed making money on my own.
 My parents also exposed me to the joy of travel and experiencing other cultures.
 I was lucky enough to visit many foreign countries and even had an opportunity to live in France for a summer.

 From 1978 to 1982 I attended Jesuit High School and made many lasting friendships.
-My undergraduate college education took me to USC where I studied engineering and business.
+My undergraduate college education took me to USC where I studied engineering and business from 1982-1986.
 I loved everything about my college experience and managed to successfully combine social life and freedom with responsibility and grades.
 After graduating, I was determined to start my career and my focus was to be a developer.

-I received my early training in the fundamentals during a 4 year stint at Public Storage Inc. From 1986 to 1990, I traveled the country buying property and developing mini-storage facilities.Once the learning curve diminished at Public Storage, I decided to get my MBA and went back to USC in 1990.
+After a 4-year stint in acquisitions and development for a national developer, I decided to get my MBA and went back to USC in 1990.
 With two degrees and 4 years of practical field experience, I was ready for the next challenge.
 In 1991 I moved back home to work with my father buying and developing office buildings throughout Sacramento.
 This led to starting my own business in 1997 called Heller Pacific Inc, a real estate development company specializing in office, retail and mixed-use development.

 I have a lovely wife Evelyn and amazing twin daughters Maya and Marley who I adore.
 This is my greatest accomplishment!”